See 16 Ways to Use this Flavor

 Directions

-1. In a large container, mix the sugar and about half of the water together.
+- In a large container, mix the sugar with about half of the water.
 Stir until the sugar is completely dissolved.
-Add about the root beer flavor and the reminder of the water.
-There should be several inches of headroom in the top of the container to allow for gaseous expansion.
+Add the root beer flavor and the remaining water.
+There should be several inches of headroom at the top of the container to allow for gaseous expansion.

-2. Taste the beverage for flavor and sweetness.
+- Taste the beverage for flavor and sweetness.
 Different brands of root beer flavor will differ in concentration.
-You will likely want to add the remainder of the flavor but taste it first.
+You will likely want to add the remaining flavor, but taste it first.
 You may want to add more sugar.

-3. Being very careful not too touch the dry ice, with gloves, add the dry ice.
+- Being very careful not to touch the dry ice, add it with gloves.
 (Dry ice will burn badly when it comes in contact with your skin.)

-4. Loosely cover the container and let your root beer brew.
-As the dry ice “melts” it turns to CO2, a gas, with a much higher volume.
+- Loosely cover the container and let your root beer brew.
+As the dry ice “melts,” it turns to CO2, a gas, with a much higher volume.
 The gas in the liquid creates the carbonation.
 If the lid is tight, the expanding gas will cause the container to explode.
 If the container is not covered, the gas will escape without carbonating the beverage.

-Some gas must escape and the expanding gas must be able to “lift” the lid without the vessel exploding.
+Some gas must escape, and the expanding gas must be able to “lift” the lid without the vessel exploding.
 Do not use a tight fitting, air tight lid.
-Set the lid on the top without fastening it down.
+Set the lid on top without fastening it.
 Monitor the venting carefully.

 Your beverage should be carbonated in about an hour.